Asian stocks sink as US politics weigh on market outlook | New Country 923

-TOKYO (AP) — Asian shares fell Tuesday as setbacks for a health care overhaul in the U.S. cast doubt over prospects for a range of reforms backed by President Donald Trump.
+TOKYO (AP) — Asian shares fell Tuesday as setbacks for a health care overhaul in the U.S. raised doubts over prospects for a range of reforms backed by President Donald Trump.
 Expectations the U.S. Federal Reserve will move cautiously in raising interest rates also sent the dollar lower.

 WALL STREET: All markets ended virtually flat, with the Standard & Poor’s 500 index down 0.13 points at 2,459.14.
 The Dow Jones industrial average shed 8.02 points to 21,629.72.
 The Nasdaq composite gained 1.97 points to 6,314.43.
 The Russell 2000 index of smaller-company stocks rose 2.79 points, or 0.2 percent, to 1,431.60.